-The financial statements of Sunoco Logistics Partners L.P., appearing in our Current Report on Form 8-K filed on January 27, 2010, and the parentcompany-only balance sheet of Sunoco Partners LLC and the effectiveness of Sunoco Logistics Partners L.P.'s internal control over financial reporting as of December 31, 2008 appearing in Sunoco Logistics Partners L.P.'s Annual Report on Form 10-K for the year ended December 31, 2008, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their reports thereon included therein and incorporated herein by reference.
-Such financial statements of Sunoco Logistics Partners L. P. and parent-company-only balance sheet of Sunoco Partners LLC are incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.
+The financial statements of Sunoco Logistics Partners L.P. and the parent-company-only balance sheet of Sunoco Partners LLC appearing in Sunoco Logistics Partners L.P.'s Annual Report on Form 10-K for the year ended December 31, 2009 and the effectiveness of Sunoco Logistics Partners L.P.'s internal control over financial reporting as of December 31, 2009 have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their reports thereon included therein and incorporated herein by reference.
+Such financial statements of Sunoco Logistics Partners L. P. and the parent-company-only balance sheet of Sunoco Partners LLC are incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.